Skip to main content

 Looking for Life Member Photos

-Boulder’s annual Children’s Water Festival brings 800–1,000 fourth and fifth graders together for hands‑on water education.
-With 20+ interactive sessions, STEM assemblies, and community volunteers, the event teaches kids where their water comes from and how they can help protect it.
+Boulder’s annual Children’s Water Festival brings 800–1,000 fourth- and fifth‑graders together for a full day of hands‑on water education, STEM learning, and environmental stewardship — helping kids understand where their water comes from and how they can protect it.

 Published On 2/7/2026